rust-lang/rust/text/0000-north-star.md

 front - together, as a project - the most critical problems facing the language and its ecosystem, along with the story we want to be able to tell the world about Rust.
-Work toward solving those problems, our short-term goals, will be decided in quarter-long cycles by individual teams.
-For the purposes of reporting the project roadmap, goals will be assigned to quarterly milestones, and where these goals result in stable features the Rust version in which they become stable will be estimated as well.
+Work toward solving those problems, our short-term goals, will be decided by the individual teams, as they see fit, and regularly re-triaged.
+For the purposes of reporting the project roadmap, goals will be assigned to release cycle milestones.

 At the end of the year we will deliver a public facing retrospective, describing the goals we achieved and how to use the new features in detail.
 It will